hirschadway/myfirst_repo/README.md

 # myfirst_repo
-this is my first repository and only for learning github
+this is my first repository and just for learning github